Ave Maria University

-100% of our program completers have received contract offers even before graduation, with first-year offers averaging over $40,000.
-They need you!
+Fast Fact: 100% of our Elementary Education graduates have received contract offers even before graduation.

 The Elementary (K-6th) Education major seeks to further teaching, inquiry, and scholarship in the field of education with a special focus on Catholic and classical education.
 While examining the field of education using methodologies and practices proper to the discipline, the program will maintain a deliberate and explicit foundation in the philosophical and theological insights of the Catholic tradition, especially its understandings related to the nature and dignity of the human person, the nature of Truth, and the unity of all knowledge as ultimately rooted in the order of creation and God.

 In Ave Maria University’s Education major you will experience:

 Ave Maria University is located in the Collier County Public school district and works closely with them.
 The district is currently growing and experiencing a real need for teachers.
 Our graduates will on average have spent a total of 40 or more full days serving as aids in at least 3 different schools over the period of three semesters, and another full 14 weeks of student teaching in the schools.
 A number of our faculty are also active K-6 teachers, trainers, and administrators ensuring the most up to date, relevant and real-world formation by those working in the field.
 Our graduates are ready to move right into a public or private school teaching position.

 We are also extremely well connected to various dioceses and Catholic school networks around the nation seeking faithful teachers.
 Catholic school leaders are especially interested in hiring our uniquely well-formed graduates to enhance the academic quality and authentic Catholic identity of their schools.
 Ave Maria means excellence!